Softwarovy-projekt/Documentation/README.md

 `struct`s are represented in the same way as classes which is inefficient in comparison with .NET where the `struct`s are placed on the stack (if they can be placed there).
-However, we didn't find a better way how to do it in Truffle.
+However, we didn't find a better way how to do this in Truffle.
-We change the behavior of passing arguments, assignments etc. based on the `TypeSymbol` of `StaticObject`.
+We change the behavior of passing arguments, assignments etc. based on the `TypeSymbol` of the `StaticObject`.

-> TODO: mention how work multi-arrays

 #### Type resolution